arucard21/microprofile-poc/README.md

 This is a proof-of-concept implementation of a REST API using the Microprofile specifications.

-This is tested using a TomEE 9.x server, which contains Tomcat 10.x and supports Jakarta EE 9.1 and Microprofile 5.0.
+This is tested using an Apache TomEE 9.x server, which contains Apache Tomcat 10.x and supports Jakarta EE 9.1 and Microprofile 5.0.

 ## Requirements
 You must add the `tomee.mp.scan = all` property to TomEE's system.properties file to ensure that it scans for all Microprofile libraries.